ubc/gravityforms-remaining-entries-shortcode/README.md

 Stable tag: 0.1
 License: GPLv2 or later

-Lets you display gravityform's remaining entries when you limit entries by total entries.
+Lets you display gravityform's remaining entries via shortcode.

+NOTICE: only works when you limit entries by total entries.

 == Description ==